Meet Amy Domini

 In 1989, she and her partners Peter Kinder and Steve Lydenberg began work on the Domini 400 Social Index.
 This index of 400 primarily large-cap U.S. corporations was designed to look like the S&P 500 in virtually all ways except for one – its holdings were selected based on a wide range of social and environmental standards.
 When launched in 1990, it was the first index of its kind.
 A year later, they launched the Domini Impact Equity Fund to provide investors with a fund that tracks the Index (The Fund is no longer an index fund.
 In 2006, the Fund received its shareholders’ approval to change from a strategy of passive index investing to active management).

 Analysis of the long-term record of the Domini 400 Social Index* demonstrated that social and environmental standards have led to strong individual stock selection and potentially higher returns.

 Responsible investing has come a long way since Amy’s bird-loving client first asked her about choosing companies that reflected her social and environmental beliefs.
 Today, we are guided by the knowledge that it is possible to earn a competitive return while using our investments to make a difference in the world.
 You no longer have to choose between your principles and your investments.

 It is now widely recognized that social investors use three basic tools, often in tandem, to achieve their social and financial goals — application of social and environmental standards, shareholder advocacy, and community investing.

-Learn more about how we leverage our shareholders’ investments to encourage greater corporate responsibility and build communities through the Domini Social Equity Fund, the Domini International Social Equity Fund and the Domini Social Bond Fund.
+Learn more about how we leverage our shareholders’ investments to encourage greater corporate responsibility and build communities through the Domini Impact Equity Fund, the Domini Impact International Equity Fund and the Domini Impact Bond Fund.

-*Now known as the MSCI KLD 400 Social Index, owned by MSCI, Inc. MSCI and Domini Social Investments LLC are not affiliated.
+*Now known as the MSCI KLD 400 Social Index, owned by MSCI, Inc. MSCI and Domini Impact Investments LLC are not affiliated.